 The following information is designed to help you identify the types of plastics that you will find and their common uses.
-Most packaging contains a small number/logo to help identify the plastic used and you can familiarise yourselves on the type and whether you can recycle this.
-This symbol is usually located at the base of the product or on the back of the item directly on the plastic.
+If we can identify the type of plastic material for recycling, we can reduce plastic pollution.
+Most packaging contains a small number/logo to identify the type of plastic.
+This symbol is usually located at the base or the back of the item directly on the plastic.

 Please note that not all local authorities can collect all types of plastics using a kerbside collection so please check with your local council to verify this.
 Alternatively you can deliver your recycling materials to your local recycling facility and some supermarkets may offer recycling banks for plastics.

 Although Pure Planet Recycling does not offer plastic recycling to domestic customers, we hope you find the following information on the types of plastic helpful and thus recycle more.
 If you find this information useful, please link to this resource so others can also gain knowledge and spread the word on recycling plastics.

 PET or PETE, as it is also known, is commonly used for fizzy drinks, water bottles and salad trays.
 PET is widely recycled back into the manufacturing of items such as textiles, clothing, food and beverage containers and even carpet.

 #2 HDPE – High-Density Polyethylene

 HDPE is used for milk bottles, bleach, detergents and some shampoo bottles.
 Some plastic bags are also made from HDPE.
 It is easily recyclable back into items such as non food containers, detergent bottles, recycling containers and floor tiles.